jnyiok/KeyFinder/README.md

 1. **Ibeacon Disruptive**

-As an **Ibeacon app distrupter**, I want to **eavesdrop or disrupt the connection between the app and device** to **prevent Ibeacon App user locating their valuable items attached to the Ibeacon emitter device**.
+As an **Ibeacon app distrupter**, I want to **eavesdrop or disrupt the connection between the app and device** to **prevent Ibeacon App users locating their valuable items attached to the Ibeacon emitter device**.

 2. **Physical Damage**